ivomarvan/quick_faces/README.md

 It is a **framework for experiments with computer vision** algorithms.

-It is designed for working with faces, but can be use for other types of tasks.
+It is designed for working with faces but can be used for other types of tasks.

 ## Licence
 **MIT**